 Hormonal changes.
-The monthly activity of reproductive hormones can impact on the composition of breast tissue, which is why many women experience sharp breast pain at specific points of their cycle; most commonly ten days to two weeks before their period.
+The monthly activity of reproductive hormones can impact the composition of breast tissue, which is why many women report sharp breast pain at specific points of their cycle, most commonly right before their periods.

-Inflammation of breast tissue.
-If the tissues that make up the breasts become inflamed, either due to infection or trauma such as injury or surgery, this can lead to quite an intense shooting pain.
+Mastitis.
+If the tissues that make up the breasts become inflamed, either due to infection or injury, women can experience an intense shooting pain in the breast.

 How Can Shooting Breast Pain Be Treated?

 Relaxation.
-To limit pain caused by stress or muscular strain, it can be helpful to take time to relax such as in a hot bath, or by getting a massage.
-Heat pads or warming pain relief ointments may also be successful.
+To limit pain caused by stress or muscular strain, it can be helpful to take time to relax by taking a warm bath or getting a massage.
+Heating pads may also be successful.

-Anti-inflammatories.
-Whether in the form of a pill or cream, and anti-inflammatory can be administered to soothe sharp pain caused by damage and inflammation to muscle tissue.
+Anti-inflammatory drugs.
+Whether in the form of a pill or cream, anti-inflammatory drugs can help soothe sharp pain caused by damage to chest muscles or inflammation in the breast tissues.

 Understandably, a sharp pain in the breast is alarming to most women, especially when it happens for the first time.
 Fortunately, for most menopausal women, this uncomfortable symptom has hormonal causes and is not a cause for concern.
 To restore hormonal health, middle-aged women are encouraged to explore various breast pain treatments in more depth and enjoy a symptom-free life!